ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ### Transition Costs

-Organizations that use `-Werror` may incur a one-time cost in updating their compiler flags to disable experimental or deprecated extension warnings.
+Organizations that use `-Werror` may incur a one-time cost in updating their compiler flags to disable warnings about experimental or deprecated extensions.

 ### Experts vs Less-Expert Users